Routing without intermediate renders

 The problem that was not really broken

-It is a synchronization issue between routing and state initialization.
+It is a synchronization problem between routing and state initialization.

 How it originally worked

-In the original situation, data was loaded from within the component:
+In the original situation, data was loaded from inside the component itself.

 effect(() => {